 Peyer’s patches are located in your small intestine, usually in the ileum area.
 The ileum is the last portion of your small intestine.
 In addition to further digesting the food you eat, the ileum also absorbs water and nutrients from food.

-Most people have between 30 and 40 Peyer’s patches, and younger people tend to have more than older people. believe the number of Peyer’s patches in your ileum peaks in your 20s.
+Most people have between 30 and 40 Peyer’s patches, and younger people tend to have more than older people.

 The size, shape, and overall distribution of Peyer’s patches varies from person to person.